Gleethos/neureka/javafx-sdk-11.0.2/legal/javafx.media/glib.md

-  4. You may copy and distribute the Library (or a portion or derivative of it, under Section 2) in object code or executable form under the terms of Sections 1 and 2 above provided that you accompany it with the complete corresponding machine-readable source code, which must be distributed under the terms of Sections 1 and 2 above on a medium customarily used for software interchange.
+  4. You may copy and distribute the Library (or a portion or derivative of it, under Section 2) in object code or executable form under the terms of Sections 1 and 2 above provided that you accompany it with the complete corresponding machine-readable src code, which must be distributed under the terms of Sections 1 and 2 above on a medium customarily used for software interchange.

-  If distribution of object code is made by offering access to copy from a designated place, then offering equivalent access to copy the source code from the same place satisfies the requirement to distribute the source code, even though third parties are not compelled to copy the source along with the object code.
+  If distribution of object code is made by offering access to copy from a designated place, then offering equivalent access to copy the src code from the same place satisfies the requirement to distribute the src code, even though third parties are not compelled to copy the src along with the object code.

   5. A program that contains no derivative of any portion of the Library, but is designed to work with the Library by being compiled or